anshikaraman/Stackception_AIML_Project/README.md

 ||-- train.py\
 ||-- util.py

-Parameters/variables to be changed before running the training/testing:\
+Parameters/variables to be changed before running the training/testing:

-- cfg/s1.yml : update the arguments in this file before running stage1\
+- cfg/s1.yml : update the arguments in this file before running stage1

-- args.py   :  update the 'PATH_STR' variable to contain the path of the 'STACK_GAN_Project' directory\
+- args.py   :  update the 'PATH_STR' variable to contain the path of the 'STACK_GAN_Project' directory

-- python3 src/train.py --conf cfg/s1.yml : for training stage1\
+- python3 src/train.py --conf cfg/s1.yml : for training stage1

-- cfg/s2.yml : update the arguments in this file before running stage2\
+- cfg/s2.yml : update the arguments in this file before running stage2

-- python3 src/train.py --conf cfg/s2.yml : for training stage2\
+- python3 src/train.py --conf cfg/s2.yml : for training stage2

-- for creating inferences from model, comment run(args_) in main of train.py and uncomment the commented part below which calls the sample function\
+- for creating inferences from model, comment run(args_) in main of train.py and uncomment the commented part below which calls the sample function and change embedding path accordingly